microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 Ideally, we'll want the tab that's being dragged to be able to show the contents of the tab as we're dragging it, similar to the way that Edgium currently does.
-However, this is expected to be challenging and something that won't be a part of the initial release of tab tearout.
+However, this is expected to be challenging and something that won't be a part of the initial release of tab tear-out.

 ## Capabilities